git-wt

 Interactive navigation between worktrees sorted by modification time

-Auto-syncs .env, .claude, CLAUDE.local.md, and .ai-cache to new worktrees (customizable via config)
+Auto-syncs .env, .claude, CLAUDE.local.md, and .ai-cache to new worktrees (customizable via .git-wt-copy-files)

-Shell alias generation with configurable file descriptor (fd3 by default)
+Shell alias generation with configurable file descriptor (fd3 by default), auto-bound completion

 Nested subdirectories for branch names with slashes